 - In ABBYY FlexiCapture, click Train Field Extraction → Import FlexiLayout...

-If you are also using the clustering feature, please note the following limitations:
+If you are using the clustering feature, please note the following limitations:

-- If you are creating a new FlexiLayout manually, make sure that it covers all the possible document variants originating from the given vendor — you cannot manually create a FlexiLayout for one cluster only.
+- If you are creating a new FlexiLayout manually, make sure that it covers all the possible document variants originating from the given company—you cannot manually create a FlexiLayout for one cluster only.

-- If the clustering feature is enabled, only the FlexiLayout trained for the first cluster will be exported.
+- Only the FlexiLayout trained for the first cluster will be exported.